-The Audit Committee is approved by the Board and is responsible for ensuring that the Company is subject to an independent and effective external audit.
+The Audit Committee is approved by the Board and is responsible for ensuring that the company is subject to an independent and effective external audit.
 On an annual basis the independent auditor presents a plan for the Audit Committee for the execution of the independent auditor's work.

-The independent auditor participates in all meetings of the Audit Committee and participates in reviewing the Company's internal control procedures, including identified weaknesses and proposals for improvement.
+The independent auditor participates in all meetings of the Audit Committee which concern financial statement filings, and participates in reviewing the company's internal control procedures, including identified weaknesses and proposals for improvement.